snkas/hypatia/satgenpy/README.md

    `# of ground stations` interfaces.
 Each ground station interface is bound to the nearest satellite interface (at its index), and only sends there.
 Bandwidth is allocated on both sides based on the number of ground station the satellite connects to.
-   (WARNING: THIS IS STILL IN DEVELOPMENT STAGE)
+   (WARNING: THIS IS STILL IN EARLY DEVELOPMENT STAGE)

 ## File formats